Zephyr-IT/rest-api-lib/README.md

-# dal-rest-api
+# rest-api-lib
-this is a copy of the basic dal rest api that we use as a building block for our applications
+this library holds copies of the following rest api